 \begin{proof} RQTSP is clearly in NP.
 We now show that the 3-SAT problem can be reduced to RQTSP.
-The 3-SAT problem can be stated as follows: ``Given a Boolean formula $R$ in Conjunctive Normal Form (CNF) containing a finite number of clauses $C_1,C_2,\ldots C_h$ on variables $x_1,x_2,\ldots x_t$ such that each clause contains exactly three literals ($L_1,\ldots ,L_{3h}$ where for each $i$, $L_i=x_j$ or $L_i=\neg x_j$ for some $1\leq j\leq t$), does there exists a truth assignment such that $R$ yields a value `true'?''
+The 3-SAT problem can be stated as follows: ``Given a Boolean formula $R$ in Conjunctive Normal Form (CNF) containing a finite number of clauses $C_1,C_2,\ldots, C_h$ on variables $x_1,x_2,\ldots, x_t$ such that each clause contains exactly three literals ($L_1,\ldots,L_{3h}$ where for each $i$, $L_i=x_j$ or $L_i=\neg x_j$ for some $1\leq j\leq t$), does there exists a truth assignment such that $R$ yields a value `true'?''

 From a given instance of 3-SAT, we will construct an instance of RQTSP.
 The basic building block of our construction is a 4-fan gadget obtained as follows.
-Embed a star on 5 nodes with center $v$ and two specified nodes $\ell$ and $r$ on the plane and add a path $P$ from $\ell$ to $r$ covering each of the pendant nodes so that the resulting graph is planar (See Figure~\ref{fig:gadget}).
+Embed a star on 5 nodes with center $v$ and two specified nodes $\ell$ and $r$ on the plane and add a path $P$ from $\ell$ to $r$ covering each of the pendant nodes so that the resulting graph is planar (see Figure~\ref{fig:gadget}).
 Call this special graph a 4-fan gadget.

 The nodes on path $P$ of this gadget are called {\it outer nodes} and edges on $P$ are called \emph{outer edges}.
 Let $\mu_1,\mu_2,\mu_3$ be edges with distinct end points in $P$.
-Note that any $\ell$-$r$ Hamilton path of the gadget must contain all the outer edges except one which is skipped to detour through $v$.
-We will refer to an $\ell$-$r$ Hamilton path in a $4$-fan gadget as a \emph{center-traversal} as before.
+Note that any $\ell$-$r$ Hamiltonian path of the gadget must contain all the outer edges except one which is skipped to detour through $v$.
+We will refer to an $\ell$-$r$ Hamiltonian path in a $4$-fan gadget as a \emph{center-traversal} as before.

 We will construct a Halin graph $H$ using one copy of the gadget for each clause and let $\mu_1,\mu_2,\mu_3$ correspond to literals contained in that clause.
-We will assign costs to pairs of edges such that every Hamilton cycle with cost 0 must contain a centre-traversal for each clause.
-To relate a Hamilton cycle to a truth assignment, a centre-traversal which does not contain edge $\mu_i$ corresponds to an assignment of a \emph{true} value to literal $L_i$.
+We will assign costs to pairs of edges such that every Hamiltonian cycle with cost 0 must contain a centre-traversal for each clause.
+To relate a Hamiltonian cycle to a truth assignment, a centre-traversal which does not contain edge $\mu_i$ corresponds to an assignment of a \emph{true} value to literal $L_i$.